saiujwal-hub/ujwal/README.md

 - SVG icon design inspiration from modern UI libraries
 - Built with modern web standards and best practices

-## 📞 Support

-For support, email support@example.com or open an issue in the repository.

----

 **Note**: This is a client-side only application.
 All data is stored in your browser's local storage and is not transmitted to any server.